caseycesari/caseycesari.github.com/_posts/2013-12-23-italian-market-changes.md

 categories: [blog]
 ---

-Jeff Gammage looks into how a immigrants from Mexico and Vietnam are creating a more diverse Italian Market.
+Jeff Gammage looks into how immigrants from Mexico and Vietnam are creating a more diverse Italian Market.
 I used current and historical Census data to analyze demographic changes in the area.